trmmprecipitation3b42v7-commits/Monsoon-Extreme-Event-Prediction/README.md

 Title	    Multi-Scale Deep Learning Frameworks for Extreme Event Forecasting - Dr Ambika P S

 Abstract	The proposed approach integrates multi-scale wavelet decomposition for feature extraction, capturing both lowfrequency trends and high-frequency  extreme signatures utilising a Daubechies 6 wavelet filter for 6 levels of decomposition, along with the temporal learning capabilities of LSTMs.
-Methodology	Briefly mention the models used (LSTM, Transformer, etc.) and the data source.

-Installation	READ BELOW